-Apparently much was presumed as scant audio and only Ackmann’s book exists to testify to what Stone was like.
-The playwright conjures her as stubborn, practical, direct, dignified and rather innocent.
+Apparently much was presumed as scant audio and only Martha Ackmann’s book, Curveball, the Remarkable Story of Toni Stone, exist to testify to what Stone was like.
+The playwright conjures her as stubborn, practical, direct, dignified, and rather innocent.
 With the help of an extraordinary performance by April Matthis, we buy every minute.
-Erupting in baseball statistics when she’s nervous is completely credible; experiencing a romance for perhaps the first time quirky and tender.
+Erupting in baseball statistics when she’s nervous is completely credible; experiencing a romance for perhaps the first time, quirky and tender.
 This is the kind of memorable inhabiting that easily allows us to imagine a personage walking off stage into real life.

 Toni Stone was the first woman to play professional baseball in The Negro League and the only female on her teams.
 Things were undoubtedly less copacetic than depicted here.
 Men minimized and mocked the young woman resenting her presence.
 Diamond sketches racism (we hear a few uncomfortable slurs) and nods at sexism.
 Explicitness is sufficient to comprehend earning player respect and standing ground with management.
 A deft arc shows gradual acceptance and even affection.